yhpong/Excel-Learns-to-Play-Games/README.md

 ![Maze1](/Screenshots/Maze_Features.png)

 Let's start by giving our hero a brain, or a policy network, which is a simple feed forward neural network with 16 hidden units, connected to a softmax output layer of 4 dimensions, corresponding to the 4 selectable actions.
+The environmetal state variables that were passed to the player was a 7X7 matrix with 1 indicating the player position, and 0 otherwise, flattened to a length 49 vector.
+So at every time step, a length 49 vector is fed into our hero's policy network and he performs an action by drawing from the softmax's porbability distribution.

 At first I followed the blog-post and trained our hero with a reward scheme like this:
 1. Every time step carries a penalty.